TGaDev203/UnityGame-TheLast3D/README.md

 ## 🎮 Features

 - 👣 First-person controller with immersive movement
-- 👀 Stealth-based mechanics (hide and avoid enemies)
+- 👀 Enemy avoidance instead of direct combat
 - 🧠 Enemy AI: patrols, chases, and attacks the player
 - 🩸 Health system: player loses health when hit by enemies
 - 🩸 Blood effects for feedback and horror atmosphere